ย

 Step 2: Now Turn Your Attention to Your Pelvic Muscles

-Once you’ve mastered step 1, now turn your attention to your pelvic floor muscles.
+Once you’ve mastered step 1, now turn your attention to your pelvic floor muscles...the "elevator" in our building example.

 In real life, this means that as you sit and inhale, if you tune into your “bike seat muscles”, or the muscles that would be touching your bikini bottoms or Speedo…that these muscles elongate and move downward into the chair surface with each inhale…then maybe rebound and move a bit back up and away from the seated surface with each exhale.